Become an Insider member to gain access to this article,

 - Several years ago, Wyoming changed the deer and antelope application to May 31, which did two things: 1) more hunters applied, which changed draw odds instantly and 2) with the pushback of the application deadline, it allowed the sportsman to know if they drew other states prior to applying in Wyoming.
 In essence, Wyoming deer and antelope became a backup plan as you could decide if you wanted to aggressively apply or simply wait for the point only deadline.

-Note: The application deadline for resident deer, elk and antelope as well as nonresident antelope and deer is May 31, 2017 at midnight MST.
-The application is entirely online here.
+Note: The application deadline for deer and antelope in Wyoming is May 31, 2019 at 11:59 pm MST.
+You can apply online here.

 Why Wyoming for deer and antelope